Improving Multi-label Recognition using Class Co-Occurrence Probabilities: Experiments

 \subsection{Results}

-We compare our approach primarily with DualCoOp \cite{dualcoop} and SCPNet \cite{scpnet} which use VLMs like our method, on all four standard benchmarks discussed earlier.
+We primarily compare our approach with DualCoOp \cite{dualcoop} and SCPNet \cite{scpnet}, as they are the only other MLR baselines that use VLMs, making them SOTA methods in limited data settings across all four standard benchmarks discussed earlier.
 As seen in Table \ref{tab: Low data results}, our method outperforms DualCoOp by 0.4\% and SCPNet by 7.0\% mAP on the VOC-2007.
 On COCO-small, our method outperforms DualCoOp by 2.4\% and SCPNet by 3.3\% mAP.
 On the FoodSeg103 dataset, our approach significantly improves upon DualCoOp by 3.9\% and SCPNet by 4.1\% mAP.
 In the UNIMIB dataset, our method achieves substantial performance gains of 14.1\% over DualCoOp and 12.2\% mAP over SCPNet.

-Furthermore, for VOC, we extend our comparison to approaches that do not use VLMs and instead rely on complete fine-tuning\cite{SSGRL,kggr,gcnmulti}.
+Furthermore, for VOC, we extend our comparison to approaches that do not use VLMs and instead rely on complete fine-tuning\cite{kggr,SSGRL,gcnmulti}.
 These approaches also use a ResNet-101 backbone similar to our visual encoder, but the backbone is initialized with weights pre-trained on ImageNet instead \cite{deng2009imagenet}.
 Our method also outperforms these methods.
 More detailed comparison can be found in Table. \ref{tab: Low data results}.